U.S. Department of Labor

 MEMBERSHIP AND DESIGNATION:

-NACOSH is comprised of 12 representative members the Secretary appoints.
+NACOSH is comprised of 12 representative members the Secretary appoints (29 U.S.C.
+656(a)(1)).
 The composition of NACOSH is as follows:

-Except as otherwise required by law, NACOSH membership is consistent with the applicable FACA regulations, as follows:
+Except as otherwise required by law, NACOSH membership is consistent with applicable FACA regulations, as follows:

-To the extent FACA and other laws permit, NACOSH membership also should be consistent with achieving the greatest impact, scope and credibility among diverse stakeholders.
+To the extent FACA and other laws permit, NACOSH membership is consistent with achieving the greatest impact, scope and credibility among diverse stakeholders.
 The diversity in membership includes, but is not limited to, race, gender, disability, sexual orientation, and gender identity.

-NACOSH members normally serve staggered two-year terms.
-At the discretion of the Secretary, members may be appointed to successive terms and removed at any time.
+To provide for Committee continuity, NACOSH members normally serve staggered two-year terms that expire at the end of a given calendar year (29 CFR 1912a.3).
+At the discretion of the Secretary, members may be appointed to successive terms and removed at any time (29 CFR 1912a.3).

 SUBCOMMITTEES AND WORK GROUPS:

-The Secretary, through OSHA, may establish any number of subcommittees and work groups for the purpose of assisting NACOSH in carrying out its functions.
-Subcommittees and work groups must provide advice, recommendations and work products solely to the full NACOSH and, under no circumstances may subcommittees report directly to the Agency (29 CFR 1912a.13(b)).
+OSHA, in consultation with the NACOSH Chair, may establish any number of subcommittees and work groups for the purpose of assisting NACOSH in carrying out its functions.
+The purpose of subcommittees and work groups is to provide advice and make recommendations solely to the fu1l NACOSH Committee (29 CFR 1912a.13(b)).
+Under no circumstances may any subcommittee or work group report directly to the Agency (29 CFR 1912a.13(b)).

-OSHA transcribes and prepares detailed minutes for all NACOSH and subcommittee meetings.
-OSHA also prepares detailed minutes for all informal work group meetings.
-OSHA places transcripts, meeting minutes, work products, and other materials presented at NACOSH, subcommittees and work group meetings into the public docket, which is available for inspection and downloading at http://www.regulations.gov, the Federal eRulemaking Portal.
+OSHA transcribes and prepares detailed minutes for all NACOSH Committee and subcommittee meetings.
+OSHA also prepares detailed minutes for all infom1al work group meetings.
+OSHA places transcripts, meeting minutes, work products, and other materials presented at NACOSH Committee, subcommittees and work group meetings into the public docket.
+The public docket is available for inspection and downloading at http://www.regulations.gov, the Federal eRulemaking Portal.
 In addition, all records of NACOSH and its subcommittees and work groups are handled in accordance with General Records Schedule 26, Item 2, "Records Created by Advisory Commissions, Committees, Councils, Boards and other Groups established under the Federal Advisory Committee Act (FACA)."
 These records are available for public inspection and copying, pursuant to FOIA.

 This Charter is filed on the date below.